Saturday, August 13, 2022

 Independently of the school I played in a quintet organized by Simon Salz, a guitar player I’d met at the workshop.
 We only had a handful of gigs, one a New Year’s gig at St. George’s Table, a fairly well-known Buffalo club and restaurant.
 We were fronted by a female vocalist and the band more or less existed to support her.

 I also played in a Saturday afternoon jam session at the home of Mike Fuda, a physics professor at SUNY Buffalo.
 Mike played drums and there were a handful of other musicians including Ed Wood on bass, a tenor player named, I believe, Sammy Calveteri, and his friend, Angelo Briandi, on trumpet.
 We played a lot of bebop.
 Sammy was excellent – he'd been a full-time pro at one time – while Angelo was not so good.
 He played the heads very well, but couldn’t improvise.
-But he had good weed.
+However, he did have good weed.

 These were very informal sessions.
 We’d show up at Mike’s house in the early afternoon.
 When enough musicians had shown up, we’d start jamming.
 If Sammy was there, he’d call the tune.
 If I didn’t know the melody I’d sit out for the first few choruses and then, when I’d had time to absorb the tune, I’d play a couple of choruses.
 After we’d played three or four tunes or so we’d stop playing and gather around the dining room table to chat (and smoke weed).
 Then we’d play some more tunes, break to chat and get high, and so forth.